dgbrokaw/darkroom/README.md

 The experiment is currently in 'test mode,' so only the block with the new stuff will be shown.
 I haven't written a complete instructions page yet, so that's all there is to see.
 Currently the list of stimuli is one long, so clicking the 'Next area' button will end the program.

-There are two black areas, where the shapes will appear.
+There are two black areas where the shapes will appear.
 Above the black areas are buttons.
 Click on those to reveal shapes.

-Enter anything you want in the text boxes, and/or click the checkbox if you think it's random, and set a confidence value.
+There is a drop-down selection menu to choose which pattern the user thinks is occuring in a set of shapes.
+The user chooses a pattern and enters their confidence with a slider.

 Click the submit button to record that "impression."
 You can submit any number of impressions you want.
 There are currently no rules defining the allowed combinations/orders of revealing shapes and submitting impressions.
 Clicking the 'Next area' button will also record whatever is currently entered.